admafe/mcb185_homework/notes.md

 + Write problems/ issues out first, then do the work
 + Weed out problems/ potential errors (like when you want positives or things) then you can solve

++ expand everything out, variable for everything makes it easier to debug things

 **test functions with small check-able values, then expand range once it works**